Although the way to store knives on magnetic rack should seem like a no-brainer, it may actually create a lot of confusion to some people.

 In a wall-mounted knife rack, do the knives go blade pointing up or down?
 At first it looks like it doesn’t really matter, but does it?
 There are only so many ways to do this so it’s not rocket science but this is the best setup we found.

-How to design a perfect knife rack?
+How a perfect knife rack should look like?

 Learn more about kitchen organisation: Keep It Minimalistic: Maximise Kitchen Space By Organising Items

 How to place the knives on the magnetic rack?

 It’s an individual choice but if you ask our team at Japana Home – we prefer keep the knives handle at the bottom (pointy end up the top).
 Reason being, when you reach up there is no danger of rubbing your hand over an edge or into the point.
 If we grab the second knife on the right, for instance, we are still safe on either side as long as we go for the handle, there is no blade exposed near the fingers.

 We stick our knives on the rack about midway up the blade, and not so close to the handle to balance it nicely.
 You want more weight of the knife below the rack, as this prevents the knife from trying to spin from the weight of the knife.

 Most of our team is right handed, so for safety she has all her blade edges pointing to the left of the rack.
 Most of us put the longest blade on the left working back in size towards the right.
 It minimises the amount of sharp edge exposed on the knife to the left of the one we may want to grab.

 As knives tend to hang down lower the longer they are so, in theory, you should hit the top of the handle of the knife you are after before you get near the edge of the blade on the knife to the right.